get10101/itchysats/docs/roadmap.md

 ### In scope

-For the MVP there is only one Maker that takes the selling side and creates sell orders.
+For the MVP there is only one Maker that takes the short side and creates orders.
 The maker does not do any automation.
 The maker dictates the price.

 A user is always in the role of a taker.
 The user has a simple user interface and can take the maker's order there.
-The taker can specify a quantity, the leverage is fixed to `x5`.
+The taker can specify a quantity, the leverage is fixed to `x2`.
-For the MVP the leverage is fixed to `x5` for both sell and buy orders.
+For the MVP the leverage is fixed to `x1` for the maker.
 The oracle is needed for attestation of prices at a certain point in time.
 The oracle is to be run by a separate party that is neither the taker nor the maker.